os2594/Team4/docs/5.CodeAnalysis/CodeAnalysisforSoftwareSecurityEngineering.md

 - Targeted file walkthroughs in `marimo/_server`, `marimo/_runtime`, and `marimo_cli` looking for authentication, configuration flags, input handling, logging, and error reporting paths
 - Search based review using queries such as `subprocess`, `exec(`, `eval(`, `--no-token`, `"0.0.0.0"`, `debug`, `sql`, `SELECT`, and `EXPLAIN` across the repository to locate high risk patterns
 - Architecture level reasoning using our threat models, DFDs, and assurance cases to understand how Marimo is expected to run in a secure environment (developer laptop versus shared server versus public apps)
+- Generative assistance for comprehension: we used short, focused prompts to explain what functions do or to get a second look at complex code paths; we then validated results manually.

 For `_runtime` specifically, we treated it as the **execution core** rather than a sandbox, and focused on: